NiloGregginz33/QMGRExperiments/README.md

    - For permissions, licensing inquiries, or collaborations, please contact manavnaik123@gmail.com

 2. **Examples and Experiments**:
-   - Files in the `Examples/` directory or with 'ex' in its name (or earlier iterations derived from it) and do not have "Factory" in the name are licensed under the **MIT License** (or your chosen license).
-You are free to use, modify, and distribute these files provided you include proper attribution.
+   - As of 2/10/2025 this project is no longer licensed under MIT.
+All rights are now reserved by Matrix Solutions LLC.
+   - You may not use, copy, modify, or distribute this code without explicit written permission.
+   - If you were using this project under the MIT license before 2/10/2025, please contact me for continued access.
+   - For licensing inquiries email manavnaik123@gmail.com

 By accessing or cloning this repository, you agree to comply with these licensing terms.

+## Disclaimer

+This software is provided "as is" without any guarantees or warranties.

 Failure to comply with the license will result in legal action.
-Any misuse of any technology or associated technology will be met with legal action
+Any misuse of any technology or associated technology will be met with legal action.
+This project is proprietary and protectedf under applicable copyright laws.